Who Should Apply

 The Essay Incubator may be a good fit in your development as a writer if:

-- You have already taken two or more writing courses at GrubStreet, a comparable writing center, or an MFA program, including ideally one at an advanced level.
+- You have already taken two or more multi week writing workshops in essay, memoir or nonfiction at GrubStreet, a comparable writing center, or an MFA program, including ideally one at an advanced level.

 - You have been or are currently engaged in writing and reading essays, with a writing group or on your own, and want to join other writers to develop your essays.